Building a Science Fantasy World Map From Star Systems to Magical Realms

 Questions to Ask:

 Is this god distant or actively involved in daily affairs?
 Are the god(s) personal, even if there isn’t much evidence of their existence?
 Or perhaps they have no trouble showing themselves and are heavily involved in your world.
 There might be a universal belief that accompanies all the species, or perhaps different territories acknowledge different gods.
-In Zalonia some gods and goddesses show themselves while others do not.
-There is a deity name Syvania that appears throughout the First Age as a child.

-Does the god have prophets, chosen ones, or avatars?
-In the land of Zalonia, there are a few prophets, but they may or may not get their information from gods.
-In a lot of places, it is illegal to give a prophecy because it can become catastrophic can come just knowing something is going to happen.
-There is the story of the a prophet warning the Creatrix that the child she would bear would cause her great problems.
-Upon hearing this, she tried to abort the child but failed and the child escaped.
-Later the child returns to take vengaence upon the Creatrix.
-If the Creatrix wasn’t given the prophecy in the first place, she may not have tried to abort the child.
+There is the story of a prophet warning the Creatrix that the child she would bear would cause her great problems.
+Upon hearing this, she tried to abort the child but failed, and the child escaped.
+Later, the child returned to take vengeance upon the Creatrix.
+If the Creatrix hadn’t been given the prophecy in the first place, she might not have tried to abort the child.

 2. Polytheism – A Pantheon of Gods